lenushealth/docs/concepts.md

 ## Agency

 A user with the approprate permission may request access to another user's identifying information and Samples.
 If this request is granted, the requesting user is said to have _Agency_ over the other, and is said to be an _Agent_.

+## Environment

+To support test sandboxes and production, Lenus operates several isolated _Environments_.
+URLs used to access the DeveloperPortal, DataServer, and IdentityServer will vary depending on the Environment.